 Franklin Cider Company (3118 Huon Highway, Franklin, TAS 7113))

 The Huntingtons at Two Metre Tall (2862 Lyell Highway, Hayes, TAS 7140) make a cider and a perry (which they call Poire in homage to the French manner in which it’s made), both dry.

 The cider uses Sturmer cider apples.
 It’s beautifully handcrafted and completely unadulterated.

 The naturally soured cider ale must be tasted too.

 Only open on Fridays and Sundays and completely closed May through July.

 4- Coal River Valley

-With a proprietor who’s the former president of Cider Tasmania and with ties to the The Grove Heritage Nursery, it’s no wonder that Lost Pippin Cider gets such rave reviews.
+With a proprietor who’s the former president of Cider Tasmania and with ties to The Grove Heritage Nursery, it’s no wonder that Lost Pippin Cider gets such rave reviews.

 Sparkling, still sweet, off-sweet and dry ciders pay homage to the classic English, Germanic and French styles of cider making.

 Both cider and eating apples are used, occasionally wild yeast is used to ferment.